westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 		  * "rw": reset-wp recommended zones
 ```

-Manual pages are also provided for each tool.
+Manual pages are also provided for each tool:

 ```plaintext
 # man zbd